 Faraz joined Watsi on November 9th, 2014.
 Eight years ago, Faraz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Faraz's most recent donation traveled 8,500 miles to support Nicholas, a student from Kenya, to fund leg surgery so he can walk easily again and go after his dreams.
+Faraz's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.

 Faraz has funded healthcare for 96 patients in 11 countries.